This post may only interest my Methodist friends. Indulge me. I’ll get back to broader themes soon.

 You may ask what we do with Thomas Coke and Francis Asbury, and the American ministry that followed.
 If you want to talk about that, we can use the comments section for it.
 In short, I think much of what Wesley had taught and fought for elsewhere got undermined when he ordained these two.

 Yet we still see in the early American ministry that the traveling preachers were not pastors.
-Don Haynes has shown that circuit riders weren’t pastors and also argues that “local elders were the pillars and backbone of local churches.”
-1
+You should go to this brilliant article by Don Haynes to see more.
+He shows that circuit riders weren’t pastors and also argues that “local elders were the pillars and backbone of local churches.”

 Next: a proposal for better ministry today.